 4.21 Quorum – At any meeting of the Board of Directors, quorum shall consist of a simple majority (50% +1) of Directors holding office.

 4.22 Voting – Each Director is entitled to one (1) vote, with the Chair only voting in the event of a tie.
-Voting shall be by a show of hands, orally or via email unless a majority of Directors present request a secret ballot.
+Voting shall be by a show of hands, orally or electronically unless a Director present requests a secret ballot.
 Resolutions shall be passed upon a majority of the votes being in favor of the resolution.

 4.23 No Proxies – Directors may not vote via proxy at meetings of Directors.

-4.24 Meetings – Meetings of the Board shall be closed to Members and the public except by invitation of the Board, excluding staff of Swim PEI.
-The Board shall meet in camera following all meetings of the Board.
+4.24 Meetings – Meetings of the Board shall be closed except by invitation of the Board, -.
+The Board may meet in camera.

+4.25

-4.25 Meetings by Telecommunications – A meeting of the Board may be held by teleconference.
-Any Director who is unable to attend a meeting may participate in the meeting by teleconference.
-Directors who participate in a meeting by teleconference are considered to have attended the meeting.
+Electronic Meetings – A meeting of the Board may be conducted by one or more means of remote communication through which all of the Directors may participate with each other during the meeting, Participation in a meeting held by electronic means shall constitute presence of the Director at the meeting.

 Powers of the Board

-4.26 Powers – Except as otherwise provided in the Act or these Bylaws, the Board has the powers of Swim PEI and may delegate any of its powers, duties and functions.
-Without limiting the generality of the foregoing, the Board may:
+4.26 Powers – Except as otherwise provided in the Act or these Bylaws, the Board has the powers as outlined herein:

 Implement policies, procedures and rules for managing the affairs of Swim PEI;